|Support||Help Desk, Chat & Knowledge Base|

 If you build WordPress websites for clients, they are a very appealing option.
 All their features are a value-add for the client but don’t add to your workload at all.

-Even though they do not have phone support…and their knowledgebase is still getting built out.
+Even though they do not have phone support…and their knowledge base is still getting built out.
 They do have stellar chat & forum support.

 Every interaction that I’ve had over the years has resulted in above & beyond support.
 All the support agents specialize in WordPress and have the actual developers who build the plugins on call.

-Like I’ve said in other hosting reviews, support is a bit anecdotal.
+Like I’ve said in other best WordPress hosting reviews, support is a bit anecdotal.
 Usually, I try to look for a “proxy” for good customer support.
 Here though, I’ve been a customer of WPMU’s plugins for so long that I feel like I can say that their support is solidly top notch.

-Cons / Disadvantages of Using WPMU Dev Hosting
+Cons of WPMU Dev Hosting

 Every product is going to have complaints online.
 Every product will have tradeoffs.
 Sometimes complaints & tradeoffs come from a poorly designed or executed product.
 But often it’s because the product does not fit the customers’ needs, goals & resources.